Cyndygrace/Book_Listing_app/readme.md

 then we create mongoose schema for our author data that will be stored in the db and also create a model with collection and schema as parameters in the author.js file

 then we delete our dummy data and comment out our resolve block code that fetches the dummy data.

+then we require the model files into the schema file.

+mutations in graphql is what allows us to change or create our data so we define our mutation in the schema to be able to create data in our database